hoc-labs/rdb-flexbox-living-social-life/README-home.md

    </main>
 ```

-If you look at the articles, the first one is a little bit different than the other three.
+If you look at the articles, the first one is the featured article and the layout is a little bit different than the other three.

 To handle this, we'll give the first `<article>` a unique class, `article-featured` and the others will all share a class `article-recent`.

 ### Article Structure
 #### Components within each article
 * Image
-* Date
+* Info (date/comments)
 * Title
 * Paragraph
 * Link to continue reading